phone-outgoing (1)

 The new Ranger offers both selectable and 4WD 4×4 systems.
 Why?

 That part-time shift-on-the-fly 4×4 system is for more traditional enthusiast off-roaders.
-But we’re now offering an automated four-wheel drive, where it distributes the torque between the front and rear axles smartly and intelligently as the customer demands, whether towing or on grass, gravel or ice and snow.
+But we’re now offering an automated four-wheel drive, which distributes the torque between the front and rear axles smartly and intelligently as the customer demands, whether towing or on grass, gravel, ice and snow.
 That was driven by what we recognised the customers were after.

 What about the Ford Ranger’s driving modes and touchscreen functionality for off-roading?